Best Practices for Using Anchore Enterprise in CI

 Optimize Performance

-With a basic workflow constructed, you might want to try and optimise for SBOM-generation, vuln scan and policy check times.
+With a basic workflow constructed, you might want to optimize SBOM generation, vulnerability scan, and policy check times.

-If you are using Distributed Analysis, you will want to ensure that your CI runners have fast CPU and I/O, to optimise the cataloging and SBOM generation process used by AnchoreCTL.
+If you are using Distributed Analysis, ensure your CI runners have fast CPU and I/O to optimize the cataloging and SBOM generation process used by AnchoreCTL.

-You can configure the number of concurrent worker processes using the ANCHORECTL_SYFT_PARALLELISM environment variable (or set in anchorectl.yaml).
-For optimal performance, try aligning the number of workers with your runner’s available vCPUs.
+You can configure the number of concurrent worker processes using the ANCHORECTL_SYFT_PARALLELISM environment variable (or set it in anchorectl.yaml).
+For optimal performance, try aligning the number of workers with your runner’s available vCPUs:

 # Example for an 8 vCPU runner